sensu/sensu-community-plugins/CONTRIB.md

 ## Documentation

 All documentation will be handled by [RDoc](https://github.com/rdoc/rdoc) and we are using the default rdoc markup at this time.
+A brief introduction RDoc markup can be found [here](http://docs.seattlerb.org/rdoc/RDoc/Markup.html).
 All scripts should have as much documentation coverage as possible, ideally 100%.
 You can test your coverage by installing RDoc locally and running

 ```shell
 rdoc -C <filename>